Multi-modal 3D Pose and Shape Estimation with Computed Tomography: Experimental Setup and Evaluation

 \subsection{Evaluation}

-To evaluate 3D pose estimation performance, Mean Per-Joint Position Error (MPJPE) and Per-Vertex Error (PVE) were computed.
-MPJPE calculates the average Euclidean distance between the predicted 3D joint positions from the estimated SMPL model and the GT positions from the GT SMPL model.
+For the simulation study, we evaluated the difference between the SMPL models inferred from VIM-PSE and the corresponding pseudo ground truth SMPL models, as in Fig.~\ref{fig3}.
+3D pose estimation performance was evaluated using the Mean Per-Joint Position Error (MPJPE) and Per-Vertex Error (PVE).
+MPJPE calculates the average Euclidean distance between the predicted 3D joint positions from the inferred SMPL model and those from the pseudo ground truth SMPL model.
 PVE calculates the average Euclidean distance between corresponding vertices of the predicted and GT SMPL models.
-To evaluate performance in 3D body shape estimation, anatomical accuracy was quantified by calculating the circumference of the chest, waist, and hips on the SMPL model, as proposed by Choutas et al. \cite{choutas2022accurate}.
-These shape metrics were computed as the absolute error between the predicted and the GT anatomical measurements.
+To evaluate performance in 3D body shape estimation, anatomical accuracy was quantified by calculating the circumference of the chest, waist, and hips on the SMPL model, as proposed by \citet{choutas2022accurate}.
+These shape metrics were computed as the absolute error between the predicted and GT anatomical measurements.
+For the phantom and volunteer datasets we used the same metrics but compared the inferred SMPL from VIM-PSE directly with our ground truth SMPL.

-To evaluate the impact of incorporating CT-derived $\beta$, we assessed vertex-to-vertex (V2V) error focusing on the torso region, which is also clinically significant due to its susceptibility to occlusions.
-Moreover, we conducted an ablation study where we fixed the $\theta$ and varied $\beta$ derived from different modalities.
-We compared the following three configurations: (1) exclusive employment of CT-derived $\beta$; (2) employment of depth map-derived $\beta$; and (3) averaging $\beta$ derived from CT data and depth map.
-For the baseline comparison, we selected open-source state-of-the-art in-bed PSE methods that take depth maps as the input including BPBNet \cite{clever2022bodypressure}, BPWNet \cite{clever2022bodypressure}, and BodyMap-PointNet \cite{tandon2024bodymap}.
-While some prior multi-modal methods incorporate additional modalities such as PM or IR data, they were not included as baselines because our data collection was limited to depth and CT modalities.
+To evaluate the impact of incorporating CT-derived $\beta$, we assessed V2V error between the inferred and ground truth SMPL model over the torso region.
+While the pose estimation network primarily takes depth input and estimates the full-body pose, we report only region-specific V2V errors for the chest area to better reflect the torso-specific robustness of VIM-PSE under occlusion and to avoid misleading aggregate metrics dominated by less relevant body parts (e.g., feet) in the 3D pose evaluation.